Suicidal Ideation

 In the first form, action involves a sudden decision and suicidal activity.
 This action occurs at the spur of the moment and shows little organization.
 The result is a poorly planned overdose or other possibly lethal action.

-We are born with mental reflexes designed for self preservation, which makes the concept of suicide repulsive.
-The evolution of these complex ideas to those in which an individual carries out a suicide attempt, do not occur in one step, but rather by a series of, in many instances, irrepressible changes in thinking.
+We are born with mental reflexes designed for self-preservation, which makes the concept of suicide repulsive.
+The evolution of these complex ideas to those in which an individual carries out a suicide attempt does not occur in one step but rather by a series of, in many instances, irrepressible changes in thinking.

-The suicidal individual first acknowledges that certain individuals are justified in attempting suicide.
+The suicidal individual first acknowledges that specific individuals are justified in attempting suicide.
 Secondly, this person accepts that if the situation becomes intolerable, suicide would be an acceptable response.
-Next, suicidal ideation anticipates that sometime in the future the act of suicide will be carried out.
-The last stage in suicidal ideation involves action, either actively with a plan or as a sudden poorly organized action.
+Next, suicidal ideation anticipates that sometime in the future, the act of suicide will be carried out.
+The last stage in suicidal ideation involves action, either actively with a plan or as a sudden, poorly organized action.

 WMD 2007